 The body of Chynal Lindsey, 26, was pulled from White Rock Lake in Dallas June 1.
 The Dallas police said her body displayed “obvious signs of homicidal violence.”
 The police have reached out to the FBI for help in solving Lindsey’s murder.

 The body of Chanel Scurlock, 23, was found in a field shortly after midnight June 5 in Lumberton, N.C.
 She had suffered fatal gunshot wounds.
 Scurlock lived in Lumber Bridge, about 20 miles from Lumberton, in the southern part of the state.
 Local media, police, and even her family misgendered and deadnamed her, but friends and activists confirmed her trans female identity.
 Friends said she had gone out the night of June 4 to meet with someone who had taken down a Facebook page with pictures of her, and they feared she was going into a dangerous situation.
-Officials with the Robeson County Sheriff's Office say they have good leads in the case.
+The Robeson County Sheriff’s Office arrested Javaras Hammonds, 20, of Lumberton, June 12.
+He is charged with first-degree murder and robbery with a dangerous weapon.

 Zoe Spears, 23, was found shot to death in Fairmount Heights, Md., a suburb of Washington, D.C., just before midnight June 13.
 She is the second trans woman murdered in the suburb this year — Ashanti Carmon, in March, was the first.
 They were found within blocks of each other.
-Police haven't determined yet if their deaths are related but are continuing to investigate.
 Trans activist Earline Budd described Spears, whom she had known for six years, as a “vibrant young person.”
+Spears worked in retail and had ambitions to become a lawyer.